 2. Loyalty Programs

 Partnering up with online food apps should definitely be a consideration as part of your restaurant marketing plan.
-Partnering with online apps encourages visitors to check out your restaurant through gamification and loyalty programs, which offer visitors a free purchase or discount for visiting a certain number of times.
+Partnering with online apps encourages visitors to check out your restaurant through gamification and customer loyalty programs, which offer visitors a free purchase or discount for visiting a certain number of times.

 Popular foodie apps that offer integrated loyalty programs include: